ngbsn/sqlscript2jpa-codegen/README.md

                 </executions>
             </plugin>
 ```

-Also, you would need to add lombok to your dependencies
+Also, you would need to add lombok to your dependencies:

 ```xml
             <dependency>
                <groupId>org.projectlombok</groupId>